 You've dismissed the Audi already, haven't you?
 Too bland, too heavy, too inert to compete with the finely honed Alpina.
 Well don't be so sure...

-the road test, this is a fast Audi with some real quality to its dynamics, with a well sorted ride and a Sport Differential that can be felt proactively distributing power at the back.
+, this is a fast Audi with some real quality to its dynamics, with a well sorted ride and a Sport Differential that can be felt proactively distributing power at the back.
 It's probably the faster car here across the ground, powering out of corners authoritatively where the Alpina can be found falling back a tad clumsily.

 Its weight advantage will help too; it isn't huge at 55kg but it means that the Audi is less than 1,800kg with a driver and the Alpina, well, isn't.
 This feels a better balanced 'S' product than before too, with less nose heaviness to its handling and a pleasing level of agility.